harness/developer-hub/docs/platform/shared/subscription-cloud-credits.md

 - **Available:** The number of credits available to use.
 - **Status:** The credit status, **Active** or **Expired**.

-For more information about Harness Cloud billing and build credit consumption, go to [Subscriptions and licenses](/docs/continuous-integration/get-started/ci-subscription-mgmt.md#harness-cloud-billing-and-build-credits).
+For more information about Harness Cloud billing and cloud credit consumption, go to [Subscriptions and licenses](/docs/continuous-integration/get-started/ci-subscription-mgmt.md#harness-cloud-billing-and-build-credits).